On the (2,3)-generation of the finite symplectic groups: Case and

-So, taking a such element $a\in \F_q^*$, by Lemmas \ref{irr8}, \ref{8p2} and \ref{8podd} the subgroup $H$ is absolutely irreducible and its order is divisible the order of $\SL_5(q)$.
-Suppose that $H$ is contained in a maximal subgroup $M$ of $\Sp_{16}(q)$: by Lemma \ref{subfield8} we have that $M$ is not an element of class $\Cl_5$.
-By order reasons, we have that $M$ is can only be one of the following subgroups: (i) a subgroup of type $\GL_8(q).2$ in class $\Cl_2$ ($q$ odd); (ii) a subgroup in class $\Cl_6$ ($q=p>2$); (iii) a subgroup in class $\Cl_8$ ($q$ even); (iv) a subgroup in class $\ClS$.
+Hence, by order reasons, we have that $M$ can only be one of the following subgroups: (i) a subgroup of type $\GL_8(q).2$ in class $\Cl_2$ ($q$ odd); (ii) a subgroup in class $\Cl_6$ ($q=p>2$); (iii) a subgroup in class $\Cl_8$ ($q$ even); (iv) a subgroup in class $\ClS$.

-Suppose $p>2$.
-If $H$ preserves a decomposition $V=V_1\oplus V_2$, where $\dim V_1=\dim V_2=8$, by the irreducibility, the permutation action must be transitive: we may assume $yV_1=V_1$ and $xV_1=V_2$.
-It follows that $yV_2=V_2$.
+Suppose $p$ odd.
+If $H$ preserves a decomposition $V=V_1\oplus V_2$, where $\dim V_1=\dim V_2=8$, by the irreducibility, the permutation action must be transitive: we have $yV_1=V_1$, $yV_2=V_2$ and $xV_1=V_2$.
 This produces the contradiction $-1=\tr (xy)=0$.
-Since $\tau$ is a bireflection, we can now apply \cite[Theorem 7.1]{GS}: $K$ is a classical group in a natural representation.
-By Lemma \ref{subfield8} we conclude that $H=\Sp_{16}(q)$.
+Since $\tau$ is a bireflection, we can now apply \cite[Theorem 7.1]{GS}: $K$ is a classical group in a natural representation and by the above considerations, we conclude that $H=\Sp_{16}(q)$.